-Metal - Ligand Bonding : Limitation of crystal field theory, molecular orbital theory, octahedral, tetrahedral and square planar complexes, bonding and molecular orbital theory.
+Metal - Ligand Bonding : Limitations of Crystal field theory, molecular orbital theory: octahedral, tetrahedral and square planar complexes, π - bonding and molecular orbital theory, explanation of position of the ligands in Spectrochemical series using MOT and Comparison with CFT.

 Green chemistry Principles and applications in synthesis and analysis.
 Safety rules and safe use of different materials and chemical and biochemical weapons.